 - Reboot again and then you can login with domain account.

 By default, in Active Directory any authenticated users (normal user account) can join up to 10 computers to a domain.Domain Joining Tips

-Please also take this Advance IT Troubleshooting for Desktop Support Professional course for more learning.
+Please also take following course for more learning….

 Error “There are currently no logon servers available to service the logon request” or Error the security database on the server does not have a computer account for this workstation trust.
 In this post, you’ll get to know that there are many reasons and solution to solve this error.
 Now you’ll be able to solve many domain network-related issues.

 Please also check our other posts on this site for more learning. 🙂